onflow/flow-playground-tutorials/tutorials/08-voting/README.md

 flow project deploy
 ```

-All three contracts should be deployed.
+All three contracts should be deployed now.
 FungibleToken is a Cadence standard, while `VotingTutorialGovernanceToken` and `VotingTutorialAdministration` are specific to this tutorial.
-`VotingTutorialGovernanceToken` is needed in order to vote, it's balance is determining the weight of vote.
+`VotingTutorialGovernanceToken` is needed in order to vote, it's balance is determining the weight of the vote.
 `VotingTutorialAdministration` is used for administration of the whole voting process.

 `VotingTutorialGovernanceToken` contains the usual vault functionality of the FungibleToken contract and adds a history of voting weight that is updated on each transfer.